Keystone plays key role in Arts on Fire celebration

-The festival begins Friday, June 1 with the Fire at the Furnace fundraiser to support the Anthracite Heritage Museum and Iron Furnace Associates.
-The Friday evening celebration features a night-time iron casting demonstration at 8 p.m.
-Saturday will feature a second iron-pour during the day.
-Participants include several Keystone alumni as well as sculptor Vaughn Randall.
-Sunday’s activities include a presentation by Keystone College faculty member Jared Jaffe.
+The festival begins Friday, June 7 with the Fire at the Furnace fundraiser from 8-11 p.m. to support the Anthracite Heritage Museum and Iron Furnace Associates.
+The Friday evening celebration features a night-time iron casting demonstration and music by the local group, The Coal Town Rounders.

 Saturday, June 8 and Sunday, June 9 feature all-day family activities, including food and beverages, music, children’s activities, black smiting, pottery, glassmaking demonstrations and a community iron pour.
 Visitors may also take a historic trolley ride to and from the Electric City Trolley Station and Museum.

 Launched in 2010, The Arts on Fire festival is a celebration of arts, heritage, industry and community held each year at the Iron Furnaces, a former foundry, built in the 1840s which served as a major employer for immigrants settling in the Scranton area.